renancamm/figma-reattache-instance/README.md

 ## Known problems:
 - Relies too much on layer naming
-- Needs to have an instance/master as a reference on the same page
+- Needs to have an instance/master as a reference on the same file
 - Doesn't work all the time with team libraries

 Feel free to contribute 😅